krakrukra/PocketAdmin/README.md

 If you want to place an order you should write me an email to krakrukra@tutanota.com
 and I will guide you through the purchasing process.
 In general, you will need to
-provide your shipping address and how many units you want to buy.
-The total value
+provide your shipping address, how many units you want to buy and your payment method.

+Here is an example of all the necessary information:

+Recipient Name,
+Street Address,
+City, State/Province
+Postcode, Country
+phone number (optional)
+X units of PocketAdmin, payment with ETH.

-of your order will be converted to crypto (eg. via ETH price on etherscan.io) and
+The total value of your order will be converted to crypto
-I will give you the destination address and the amount of crypto to transfer.
+(eg. via ETH price onetherscan.io) and I will give you the
+destination address and the amount of crypto to transfer.
+Once your package is shipped I will give you a tracking link.